ITISFoundation/cookiecutter-osparc-jupyterlab-service/README.md

 This library is pre-configured to easily build JupyterLabs with Python, R or Julia and additional dependencies.
 Just choose the appropriate `base_image` when running the cookiecutter and follow the instructions in the `README.md`.

-If you need to install other custom software, you can do so my selecting the custom image as `base_image`.
+If you need to install other custom software, you can do so by selecting the custom image as `base_image`.

 ## Requirements
 - GNU Make